marco-carrillo/budget-tracker/README.md

 * Added functionality to the client, whenever a fetch transaction fails (server not online).
 In that case, it will write a record in the temporary table.

+## Progressive Application

+This application can be installed as a progressive web application by any user that desires to do so.
+In addition to installing a service worker, we have also installed a manifest.webmanifest that confirms to W3C working draft of March 19, 2020 (https://www.w3.org/TR/appmanifest/).

 ##  Server APIs